stathissideris/javamatic/README.md

 This produces the same result as above.
 In a similar vein, the `first-alphas` function allows you to extract the variable names from lines such as `firstName.set(null);`.

 Also, as you can see in the example above, if the placeholder starts with parenthesis, it is evaluated as a Clojure expression.
+In this case the placeholder variable name **has** to be `x`.
 You can use any expression that you like, but javamatic provides a few string manipulation functions.
 See the *string manipulation* section of the source for a full list.

 ### The pastebox